-The Master of Arts program in Liberal Arts and Sciences (MLA) is open to any qualified person holding a bachelor's or higher degree from an accredited institution and having an overall grade point average of 3.0 (B) or better in the last two years of undergraduate study.
+The Master of Arts program in Liberal Arts and Sciences (MLAS) is open to any qualified person holding a bachelor's or higher degree from an accredited institution and having an overall grade point average of 3.0 (B) or better in the last two years of undergraduate study.
 In view of the broad nature of the program, no specific undergraduate major is required.
+GRE Scores are NOT required for admission to the MLAS program.

-For regular admission the applicant for the MLA program is required to write a statement of purpose that outlines the prospective student's educational goals and the ways in which the program meets these goals.
+For regular admission the applicant for the MLAS program is required to write a statement of purpose that outlines the prospective student's educational goals and the ways in which the program meets these goals.
 The statement of purpose is read by a faculty admissions committee and is thus an important step in the admissions process.
-The student must also schedule an interview with the MLA Director to discuss the suitability of the degree to the applicant's needs and strengths.
+The student must also schedule an interview with the MLAS Director to discuss the suitability of the degree to the applicant's needs and strengths.
 The applicant is required to submit official transcripts of all post-secondary education.

-The regular admission of any applicant to the Master of Arts in Liberal Arts and Sciences degree program requires the recommendation of the MLA Director, the College of Arts and Sciences, and the approval of the Dean of Graduate Studies.
+The regular admission of any applicant to the Master of Arts in Liberal Arts and Sciences degree program requires the recommendation of the MLAS Director, the College of Arts and Sciences, and the approval of the Dean of Graduate Studies.